-Proof: This result follows from injecting Equation (1) into the analytical formula of the single-contact wrench cone [20].
+Proof: This result follows from injecting Equation (1) into the analytical formula of the single-support wrench cone [4].
 See Appendix A for calculations.

-The constraints (2)-(4) are written in V-representation for a geometric intuition.
-Denoting by S and C the Hrepresentation matrices of the polygon S and cone C, respectively, we can formulate these constraints equivalently in H-representation as:
+The constraints (2)-(4) are expressed via set membership for a geometric intuition.
+Denoting by S and C the halfspacerepresentation matrices of the polygon S and cone C, respectively, we can formulate these constraints equivalently as: